 - Wrote and published content even though I don’t expect people to read it

 Now I didn’t learn those skills intentionally back then.
-Learning HTML/CSS, Photoshop and writing weren’t something I planned on doing.
+Learning HTML/CSS, Photoshop and writing wasn’t something I planned on doing.
 I certainly didn’t take a class to learn it; all of this is what I’ll call accidental learning.

 Because work got in the way for the last few years, I’ve pretty much lost all my skills in regards to HTML/CSS and Photoshop.
 I use writing in my work, reports, and cold emailing every day though.